-We researched 15 of the top online mattress companies, surveyed hundreds of Wirecutter readers to ask about their own mattresses, interviewed experts on sleeping and mattress design, and spent over 40 hours researching foam mattresses.
-Then we slept on six models every night for a week.
+We’ve researched more than 40 of the top online mattress companies, surveyed hundreds of Wirecutter readers about their mattresses, interviewed experts on sleeping and mattress design, and spent more than 6 months sleeping on and assessing foam mattresses.
 All of that leads us to recommend the Leesa as a mattress that will work well for most people who sleep on their side or stomach.

 The Leesa offers support at the body’s pressure points as well as a contouring “hug” that feels comfortable rather than hot or muddy.
 It breathes to promote cool sleeping, it fared well in eight-year durability tests, and it’s just a bit more firm at the edges than the competition.
 It isn’t the best choice for everyone, but it is a good fit for many people.
-If you buy via Amazon there’s a 30-day return policy, not the 100 days when you buy direct.
+It’s also easier to try than a store mattress, because you have 100 days to return and refund your purchase.

-For dedicated back-sleepers who prefer a firm mattress but don’t want to spend a lot on a spring model, we think the Tuft & Needle works well.
-At its notably lower price—currently $600 for a queen mattress—the Tuft makes a good guest-room mattress.
-As a primary mattress, it likely won’t fly for anyone who dislikes a particularly firm surface (more supportive than pressure-relieving).
+For dedicated back-sleepers who prefer a firm mattress but don’t want to spend a lot on a spring model, we think the Tuft & Needle mattress works well.
+At its notably lower price—currently about $675 for a queen size—the Tuft makes a good guest-room mattress.
+As a primary mattress, it works better for those who like a particularly firm surface (more supportive than pressure-relieving).
 It feels supportive, has a convenient trial period, and comes with a solid warranty.